openhwgroup/programs/verif/README.md

 ### Coverage Method
 How will we know that the Feature is verified (covered)?
 There are several choices here:
 * **Testcase:** if the testcase was run, the Feature was tested.
-* **Functional Coverage:** the testbench supports explicit functional coverage to measure the required stimulus/configuration conditions to show that the Feature was tested.  **This is the perferred method of coverage.**
+* **Functional Coverage:** the testbench supports SystemVerilog cover_groups that measures stimulus/configuration/response conditions to show that the Feature was tested.  **This is the perferred method of coverage.**
+* **Assertion Coverage**: an alternate form of functional coverage, implemented as SVA cover properties.
 * **Code Coverage:** the Feature is deemed to be tested when the specific conditions in the RTL have been exercised.
 ### Link to Coverage
 This field is used to link the Feature to coverage data generated in Regression.
 Leave this blank for now as this information is tool dependent.